mikepthomas/projects/_posts/printer-filament.md

 ### PrimaValue ABS (Dark Grey)

-This filament was brought to print the parts close to the hotend of [my printer](printer).
+This filament was brought to print the parts close to the hotend of [my Anet A8](printer).

 |                             Color                             | Hotend Temp | Bed Temp | Slicer Profile                                                                                                                                   | Purchased From                                           | Avg Cost | KGs Purchased | Notes |
 | :-----------------------------------------------------------: | ----------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------- | -------- | ------------- | ----- |